c0pernicium/ORCA/README.md

 3. Go to an IDE or compiler website like: https://programiz.pro/ide/python

+4. Paste the code in the left sidebar

-4. Click the 'Run' button and enjoy
+5. Click the 'Run' button and enjoy

 # License